Published:

 Our initial research question was: “Can a combination of trauma-informed art therapy and dramatherapy assist therapists and their clients to deal with the impact of complex trauma?”.
 But this question gradually changed.
 The workshop planned for the 2018 ANZACATA conference was over-subscribed, suggesting considerable participant interest.
 Later, our grounded theory research found that participants wanted to explore the intersectionality of these two therapies.
 Instead of shining a light on complex trauma, the research was revealing a shared trepidation and excitement about this combination – their uncertainties and curiosities.
 The methodology changed accordingly, into a more reflexive, practice-based and performative mode of enquiry.

-Methodology: grounded theory moves into a new frame of performative research
+Methodology: Grounded theory moves into a new frame of performative research

 The main purpose of our 90-minute workshop combining art therapy and dramatherapy was to identify the views of the participants on the efficacy of the multi-modal approach in their work with clients who experience complex trauma.
 As a first step in generating a theory, a questionnaire was offered (Strauss & Corbin, 1998) and completed by 18 of the 57 participants.
 Six separate questions posed to research participants helped us gain an appreciation of their experience of the workshop.
 Of the two popular approaches to grounded theory recommended by Creswell (2007), we chose the constructivist version advocated by Charmaz (2005; 2006; 2014), rather than the systemic procedures of Strauss and Corbin (1998).
 Charmaz’s approach recommends “using inductive data to construct abstract analytic categories through an interactive process” (Charmaz, 2014, p.15) rather than sorting topics.
 Even though Charmaz (2014) allows acknowledgement of subjectivity in our involvement in the interpretation of data through the use of memos and reflective work (Creswell, 2007), we actually needed still more ontological freedom.
 The research impelled us to reframe our investigation.
 Our research question was now changing shape and direction, and we realised that what we were working with was holding space for clinicians to explore a terrain that was new for many of them, before we could begin to consider this work with clients and trauma.
 Adams St. Pierre (2014) questions a rigid adherence to conventional humanist qualitative methodology (for example, grounded theory).